MalekMansour/Rental-Project/README.md

 * Add Equipment: Easily add new equipment to the inventory with details such as ID, category, name, description, and daily rental cost.
 * Delete Equipment: Remove equipment from inventory when necessary.
 * Add New Client: Enter information for new clients or update existing client data.
+* Display Equipment: View a list of all equipment in inventory.